armory/docs/content/en/continuous-deployment/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-23-1.md

 There is a known issue with Clouddriver that affects the performance of Armory Continuous Deployment, causing it to consume more resources.
 This can lead to a situation where pods do not have enough resources to start.

-#### Pipelines as Code Slack notifications
+#### Pipelines-as-Code Slack notifications

-There is a known issue where Slack notifications do not work for Pipelines as Code (Dinghy).
+There is a known issue where Slack notifications do not work for Pipelines-as-Code (Dinghy).

 #### Spinnaker UI